eye-division/eyegallery/_gallery/cropped.md

   display_thumb_title: Show titles with image thumbnails
   images: Add and edit your gallery images here
   archive: Hide gallery from public view
-  image_description_markdown: Usually only shown in the close up of an image
+  image_description: Usually only shown in the close up of an image
   thumb_crop: Crop thumbnail images to a consistent size
   frontpage: Show this gallery on the homepage
   frontpagetitle: Title for homepage display